Skip to main content

 What you will study

-To attain the Master of Financial Planning, students are required to complete 12 units:
+To attain the Master of Financial Planning, students are required to complete the following 12 units:

 • Risk Management and Estate Planning